Mahnwe/TheBallThatWasUwU/README.md

 If you encounter problems and/or bugs you can send me a copy of this directory ->

-Windows :  %APPDATA%\Godot\app_userdata\TheBallThatWasUwU\logs
+Windows :  %APPDATA%\Godot\app_userdata\TheBallThatWasFastAndUwU\logs

-Linux :  ~/.local/share/godot/app_userdata/TheBallThatWasUwU/logs
+Linux :  ~/.local/share/godot/app_userdata/TheBallThatWasFastAndUwU/logs

-Mac : ~/Library/Application Support/Godot/app_userdata/TheBallThatWasUwU/logs
+Mac : ~/Library/Application Support/Godot/app_userdata/TheBallThatWasFastAndUwU/logs

 ------------------------------